 Fairfield University is serious about providing every student with the opportunity to gain practical experience in their field of study.
 In fact, the university guarantees that every junior or senior in good academic standing will have the opportunity for an internship or research experience.
 Every summer, students collaborate with members of the faculty on research projects in a wide variety of academic disciplines.
 Students also get to coauthor research with their professors.

 Fairfield students gain valuable research, scholarship, publication, and presentation experiences through a wide array of student-faculty, group, and independent opportunities.
-Through resources such as the Office of Prestigious Scholarships and Fellowships and the Office of Service Learning, the university provides challenging opportunities for students to participate in research and scholarly endeavors.
+Through such resources as the Office of Prestigious Scholarships and Fellowships and the Office of Service-Learning, the university provides challenging opportunities for students to participate in research and scholarly endeavors.

-Fairfield students travel to all corners of the world through university-sponsored programs in Italy, Ireland, Australia, Nicaragua, and Tanzania..
+Fairfield students travel to all corners of the world through university-sponsored programs in Italy, Ireland, Australia, Nicaragua, and Tanzania.
 Almost 40% of Fairfield students take advantage of the opportunity to study abroad.

-Fairfield embraces the Jesuit ideal of curapersonalis, which means caring for the whole person—body, mind, and spirit.
+Fairfield embraces the Jesuit ideal of cura personalis, which means caring for the whole person—body, mind, and spirit.

 The core curriculum requires students to take 60 credits in five areas including mathematics and natural sciences; history and social/behavioral sciences; philosophy, religious studies, and ethics; English and the arts; and modern or classical languages and literature.
 Fairfield doesn’t view the core as a checklist to get through, but rather as an important, integrated, and interdisciplinary component of well-rounded education.